jefferybennett/AzureIoT_Pycom_Sigfox/README.md

 - Select Power BI, and click the right arrow icon.
 - In Authorize Connection, click the Authorize Now link and enter the credentials for the Office 365 account you wish to use for Power BI.
 Ensure you click the Sign-In button and that your credentials are successfully authorized and accepted.
+    - If you do not have an Office 365 instance available to you, your lab guide will provide you one.
 - In Microsoft Power BI Settings, complete the following fields:
     - Output alias: Provide an alias for your output which you'll use to refer to it in your query.
     - Dataset name: Provide a name of your dataset to be created in Power BI.